Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/AzureRM.Network.md

 Gets a Virtual WAN or all Virtual WANs in a resource group or subscription.

 ### [Get-AzureRmVirtualWanVpnConfiguration](Get-AzureRmVirtualWanVpnConfiguration.md)
-Gets the Vpn configuration for a subset of VpnSites connected to this WAN via VpnConnections.
+-Gets the Vpn configuration for a subset of VpnSites connected to this WAN via VpnConnections.
 Uploads the generated Vpn configuration to a storage blob specified by the customer.

 ### [Get-AzureRmVpnClientConfiguration](Get-AzureRmVpnClientConfiguration.md)
 Allows users to easily download the Vpn Profile package that was generated using the New-AzureRmVpnClientConfiguration commandlet.